eliquid/awesome-online-reputation-management-seo/README.md

 Online Reputation Management ORM Articles & Advice
 ------
-*Information to help you with Local SEO*
+*Information to help you with ORM*